Normal People In Bulgaria, Bulgaria As An Expat.

-Those that have, believe those that don’t, are not trying, furthermore they strongly believe have never made a sacrifice to better their self’s, believing in some way they are inferior.
+Those that have, believe those that don’t, are not trying, furthermore they strongly believe have never made a sacrifice to better themselves, believing in some way they are inferior.
 In most cases a poor person will come from a family in a similar situation.
-Although their families are further along the journey of life and have chosen to stay within the confides of their social standing.
+Although their families are further along the journey of life and have chosen to stay within the confines of their social standing.
 Meaning the struggle has become an accepted norm.

 Walking away when they see someone in trouble, trying to avoid being involved or endangering themselves.
-The facts are because of this indifference our streets may no longer feel safe, the sense of community and belonging has been eroded.
-The fabric of society its self is one of isolation, a common reason why the less well off are left to fester continuing in a downward spiral.
+The facts are because of this indifference, our streets may no longer feel safe, the sense of community and belonging has been eroded.
+The fabric of society itself is one of isolation, a common reason why the less well off are left to fester continuing in a downward spiral.
 Yet it seems obvious a climate of inclusiveness is better for all, even the wealthy.

 A life in Bulgaria is so very different in many ways, to start it costs virtually nothing to live from day to day.
 Being able to grow most of your own food if so inclined.
 Bulgarians do not look at an expat as an immigrant that they need to be suspicious of, making them welcome with open and trusting arms.
 Asking only that expats show a little respect to where they live and the area around them.
 No more than the Bulgarians do in their own country.

 Most village houses use wood as their heat source, no big gas bills.
-At a push its possible to heat your home for free.
+At a push it’s possible to heat your home for free.
 This is just as well becoming very cold in the winter -25* to -30*.
-Even that being said you don’t hear of old people dyeing alone in their homes, not being able to pay for the heating and trying to avoid dept. Its not uncommon for Bulgarians to grow their own meat like pig, goat.
+Even that being said you don’t hear of old people dying alone in their homes, not being able to pay for the heating and trying to avoid dept. It’s not uncommon for Bulgarians to grow their own meat like pigs, goat.
 Likewise, a lot of those village dwellers have chickens, fresh eggs for breakfast (as normal).

 Bulgaria is an ideal place to launch a new clean, fresh new life, without the need to protect yourself and feel under pressure.
 The weight of bills in Bulgaria are very small indeed.
 Anyone with a general sense of DIY will be able to renovate their own property.
 There is always work in Bulgaria, someone always needs help or a service.
 Although the pay will not be great by UK standards, the cost of living is so much lower.
 Survival is a given when surrounded with good genuine natives.